-I may also, if appropriate, invite you to a meeting to discuss your complaint in person.
+We may also, if appropriate, invite you to a meeting to discuss your complaint in person.
 You do not have to attend if you do not wish, or if you are unable to.
-I will also be happy to discuss the matter with you over the telephone or video conference.
+We will also be happy to discuss the matter with you over the telephone or video conference.

-Following initial review of your complaint, I will write to you to tell you what I have done and what I propose to do to resolve your complaint.
-Where possible, I will aim to do this within 21 days of the date of our initial letter of acknowledgement.
+Following initial review of your complaint, We will write to you to tell you what we have done and what we propose to do to resolve your complaint.
+Where possible, we will aim to do this within 21 days of the date of our initial letter of acknowledgement.

 What to do if your complaint cannot be resolved

-I will strive to resolve your complaint within eight weeks.
-If I am unable to do so within this time, you may be able to complain to the Legal Ombudsman.
+We will strive to resolve your complaint within eight weeks.
+If we are unable to do so within this time, you may be able to complain to the Legal Ombudsman.
 The Legal Ombudsman will look at your complaint independently and it will not affect how we handle your matter.

 - within six months of receiving a final response to your complaint: and